wuyang0329/unet/README.md

 ### unet
-Keras implementation of unet for Gray pictures. my original image's type is png ,and i convert its type to tif.
+Keras implementation of unet for Gray pictures.
 ### Data
 You can download train && test data from here:http://www.cvlibs.net/download.php?file=data_road.zip